-Paroxysmal supraventricular tachycardia (PSVT) is characterized by episodes of faster-than-normal heart rate.
-PSVT is a fairly common type of irregular heartbeat.
-It can occur at any age and even in people who don’t have any other heart conditions.
+Episodes of faster-than-normal heart rate characterize paroxysmal supraventricular tachycardia (PSVT).
+PSVT is a fairly common type of abnormal heart rate.
+It can occur at any age and in people who don’t have other heart conditions.

-In PSVT, the heart’s sinus node, which sends electrical signals to tell the heart muscle when to contract short circuits.
-This causes the heart to beat more frequently than normal.
-Episodes of rapid heart rate can last only a few minutes to several hours.
+The heart’s sinus node typically sends electrical signals to tell the heart muscle when to contract.
+In PSVT, an abnormal electrical pathway causes the heart to beat faster than normal.
+Episodes of rapid heart rate can last from a few minutes to several hours.
 A person with PSVT can have a heart rate as high as 250 beats per minute (bpm).
-A normal rate is between 60 and 80 bpm.
+A normal rate is between 60 and 100 bpm.

-PSVT can cause uncomfortable symptoms, but it’s usually not life-threatening.
-Most people don’t require treatment for PSVT.
-There are medications and procedures that can relieve symptoms or cure the disorder in cases where PVST interferes with normal heart function.
+PSVT can cause uncomfortable symptoms, but it’s not usually life-threatening.
+Most people don’t need long-term treatment for PSVT.
+There are medications and procedures that may be necessary in some cases, especially where PSVT interferes with heart function.

-In a normal heart, the sinus node directs electrical signals through one specific pathway.
+In a normal heart, the sinus node directs electrical signals through a specific pathway.
 This regulates the frequency of your heartbeats.
-An extra pathway, as is present in people with Wolff-Parkinson-White syndrome, can cause the fast heartbeat of PSVT.
+An extra pathway, often present in supraventricular tachycardia, can lead to the abnormally fast heartbeat of PSVT.

-There are also certain medications that can cause PSVT.
-For example, when taken in large doses, the heart medication digitalis can lead to episodes of PSVT.
-Also, the following can increase your risk of having an episode of PSVT:
+There are certain medications that make PSVT more likely.
+For example, when taken in large doses, the heart medication digitalis (digoxin) can lead to episodes of PSVT.
+The following actions can also increase your risk of having an episode of PSVT:

 - ingesting caffeine